OpenAI ChatGPT Edu

 There is currently no direct cost to students, faculty, employees, colleges, divisions or departments for the plan purchased through the Chancellors Office.
 ChatGPT is being funded by the CSU Chancellor’s Office through July 2026, at which time an extension will be evaluated.

 The CSU Chancellor’s Office has signed an 18-month (February 2025 - July 2026) contract for ChatGPT with an option to extend the agreement for all active students, faculty, and staff.
-Note, students will gain access in April 2025.

 The ChatGPT Edu plan includes enterprise-level data protection features designed to keep your information secure.